fernandagdev/fernandagdev/README.md

 ## 🚀 About Me

-I am a Software Engineering student focused on building real projects using Artificial Intelligence, automation and mobile development environments.
+I am a Software Engineering focused on building real projects using Artificial Intelligence, automation and mobile development environments.

 Currently learning and building daily using: k- Git & GitHub